bramclosr/nano-symbol-editor/README.md

 ## Future Improvements

-I plan to address these limitations in future updates.
+I may address these limitations in future updates if requested.
 Contributions and suggestions are welcome!

 ## License